zkysar1/Ayoai-Research-Analyst/README.md

 - Market research informs feasibility and competitive positioning

 ### For Contributors
-- See `Research-Notes/MIGRATION_GUIDE.md` for information on organizing research
 - Follow established formatting patterns when adding new research
 - Maintain focus on autonomous agent behavior applications